molecula/documentation/cloud/cloud-data-ingestion/streaming-https-endpoint/_posts/2022-03-31-tutorial-streaming-apache-kafka.md

 ---
-title: Streaming From Apache Kafka
+title: Tutorial - streaming From Apache Kafka
 ---

  **⚠ WARNING:** This page contains information that only applies to FeatureBase Cloud.
 Additionally, this page represents a work in progress that is subject to frequent changes.